Punisher: 1990s

-Mike Baron wrote an long run of Punisher stories in the late 1980s and early 1990s.
+Mike Baron wrote a long run of Punisher stories in the late 1980s and early 1990s.

-The popularity of the Punisher led to new series: The Punisher War Zone (41 issues, March 1992 – July 1995) and The Punisher Armory (10 issues, 1990-1994).
+The popularity of the Punisher led to new series: The Punisher War Zone (41 issues, March 1992 – July 1995) and The Punisher Armory (10 issues, 1990–1994).
 The Punisher also appeared in numerous one-shots and miniseries, and made frequent guest appearances in other Marvel comics.
-While these were usually superhero series, he also made a two-issue guest appearance in the generally realistic Vietnam War-era comic The 'Nam (January-February 1991).
+While these were usually superhero series, he also made a two-issue guest appearance in the generally realistic Vietnam War-era comic The 'Nam (January–February 1991).
+Chuck Dixon wrote a second appearance of the Punisher in The 'Nam the following year, in a three-issue storyline (#67-69, April–June).
+In 1992, he featured in a three-issue team-up miniseries with Captain America written by D.G.
+Chichester and illustrated by Janson, titled Punisher and Captain America: Blood and Glory.

-Beginning in The Punisher #4 (1987), the Punisher was assisted by a partner, Microchip.
-Serving as a Q type figure, he would supply the Punisher with high-tech vehicles and equipment such as armored combat "battle vans" specially built and customized.

-Over the next decade, the Punisher would be shown fighting virtually every known criminal organization, including the Italian Mafia, the Russian Bratva, the Japanese yakuza, the Colombian and Mexican drug cartels, the Aryan Brotherhood, the Chinese Triads, Jamaican Yardies, the Irish Mob, biker gangs, street gangs, gunrunning militias, muggers, killers, rapists, psychopaths, violent racists, sadists, pedophiles, and corrupt city officials.
-He also assaults criminal business enterprises such as drug trafficking, weapons smuggling, money laundering, and human trafficking.
+A story arc of 1991–1992 written by Baron in The Punisher, titled "Final Days," saw Castle undergo experimental reconstructive facial surgery, temporarily altering his appearance to that of a Black man, and team up with Luke Cage to fight crack dealers in South Side, Chicago.
+The arc drew significant criticism for its association with minstrelsy (using the premise of a white protagonist inhabiting a Black body to navigate Black urban spaces as an outsider) and the source of the creative decision remains disputed; Baron has claimed he was following editorial directives.